langalex/culerity/README.md

     rake culerity:rails:start
     cucumber features/my_feature.feature

-The Rails instance uses a special environment culerity_development.
+The Rails instance uses a special environment culerity.

 When you have finished running culerity/cucumber you can turn off the Rails instance: